-SPSE = $$((S / E) \times 100) / SA\%$$

-DPSE = $((D / E) \times 100) / SA\%$
+SPSE = ((S / E) x 100) / SA% DPSE = ((D / E) x 100) / SA%

-where S = total number of on-effort sightings

-D = total number of dolphins from on-effort sightings

-E = total number of units of survey effort

-SA% = percentage of sea area
+where S = total number of on-effort sightings D = total number of dolphins from on-effort sightings E = total number of units of survey effort SA% = percentage of sea area

-2.3.4.
-Behavioural analysis - When dolphins were sighted during vessel surveys, their behaviour was observed.
-Different activities were categorized (i.e. feeding, milling/resting, traveling, socializing) and recorded on sighting datasheets.
+- 2.3.4.
+Behavioural analysis When dolphins were sighted during vessel surveys, their behaviour was observed.
+Different activities were categorized (i.e. feeding, socializing, traveling, and milling/resting) and recorded on sighting datasheets.
 This data was then input into a separate database with sighting information, which can be used to determine the distribution of behavioural data with a desktop GIS.
-Distribution of sightings of dolphins engaged in different activities and behaviours would then be plotted on GIS and carefully examined to identify important areas for different activities of the dolphins.

-2.3.5.
-Ranging pattern analysis - Location data of individual dolphins that occurred during the 3-month impact phase monitoring period were obtained from the dolphin sighting database and photo-identification catalogue.
-To deduce home ranges for individual dolphins using the fixed kernel methods, the program Animal Movement Analyst Extension, was loaded as an extension with ArcView 3.1 along with another extension Spatial Analyst 2.0.
+Distribution of sightings of dolphins engaged in different activities and behaviours would then be plotted on GIS and carefully examined to identify important areas for different activities of the dolphins. - 2.3.5.
+Ranging pattern analysis Location data of individual dolphins that occurred during the 3-month impact phase monitoring period were obtained from the dolphin sighting database and photo-identification catalogue.
+To deduce home ranges for individual dolphins using the fixed kernel methods, the program Animal Movement Analyst Extension, was loaded as an extension with ArcView[©] 3.1 along with another extension Spatial Analyst 2.0.
 Using the fixed kernel method, the program calculated kernel density estimates based on all sighting positions, and provided an active interface to display kernel density plots.
 The kernel estimator then calculated and displayed the overall ranging area at 95% UD level.